 In December 2015, the Society acquired the historic Depuy Canal House in High Falls (formerly the site of John Novi’s renowned restaurant), with financial assistance from the Open Space Institute of New York City (OSI), and the NYS Department of Parks, Recreation, and Historical Preservation (OPRHP).

 Interactive exhibits and an expanded focus on the communities and industries that developed along the canal are being planned.
 With its location in the heart of the High Falls historic district, we envision the Canal House also serving as a focal point for area visitors, hikers, and members of the local community.

 Preservation of this important historical structure will require substantial new financial resources.
-Won't you consider helping us meet our goal to fund the first round of preservation work?
+Won't you consider helping us meet our goal to fund the preservation work?